Table of Contents

 Turnover drains productivity, production volumes, and quality.
 Analyze the impact of turnover rates of critical role holders, high performers, new hires, diverse employees, and high potentials on outcomes such as revenue per employee, profit per employee, units produced, deadlines achieved, patent satisfaction, or orders filled.
 It also serves as a view into managerial effectiveness and efficiency by asking, “Are certain managers, locations, or departments churning employees at a rate that negatively impacts their output or customer outcomes?”

-Position vacancy rate assesses the impact and cost of position vacancies, time to fill (TTF), and vacancy length on business outcomes such as productivity (units per production employee, revenue per employee, profit per employee) and customer service.
-Analyze critical departments such as manufacturing, distribution, sales, customer support, supply chain, coding and app development, and project teams.
+Position vacancy rate assesses the impact and cost of position vacancies, time to fill (TTF), and vacancy duration on business outcomes such as productivity (units per production employee, revenue per employee, profit per employee) and customer service.
+Analyze critical departments, including manufacturing, distribution, sales, customer support, the supply chain, coding and app development, and project teams.

-Employee engagement is a core talent outcome analysis, widely demonstrated as a driver of business outcomes.
+Employee engagement is a core outcome of talent analysis and is widely demonstrated to be a driver of business outcomes.
 Conducting statistical tests that reveal how much engagement is related to, or (even more powerfully) predictive of sales, production, profitability, revenue, and market share growth can create a business case for making significant investments in strengthening managerial capabilities and performance, enhancing the meaningfulness of work, and customer-centric strategies.

 Net hiring assesses the extent to which managers or departments are over-relying on recruitment at the expense of retaining quality employees.
 It is designed to provide insights into the impact of staffing levels and activities on achieving objectives and can offer insights into lower levels of innovation or collaboration.
 It also provides insights into managerial effectiveness by asking questions such as “Are we hiding poor managerial performance by maintaining reasonable headcount-to-budget ratios?

 Skills growth provides a view into the value and benefits of continuing development (formal and informal) in meeting enterprise objectives.
-Consider analyzing skill growth rates for critical or strategic skills on market competitive indexes such as the number of product or service innovations introduced, process efficiencies implemented, or employee suggestions adopted.
+Consider analyzing skill growth rates for critical or strategic skills on market-competitive indexes, such as the number of product or service innovations introduced, process efficiencies implemented, or employee suggestions adopted.
 Compare the volume of strategic skills courses and certifications completed on market share, customer satisfaction, or sales performance.
-This is best accomplished if a skills library is used and employees enter new or improved skill or competency ratings into the system.
+This is best accomplished by using a skills library and having employees enter new or improved skill or competency ratings into the system.
 Performance review data can also be reviewed for newly added skills and capabilities for such an analysis.

 Leadership and managerial effectiveness are critical drivers of employee engagement and operational performance.
-Use HR measures such as 360-degree assessments, leadership competency model ratings, and net talent producer scores (ratio of high-performer transfers and promotions out versus high-performer hires or transfers in) and analyze their impact on productivity/production levels, product or service quality, customer satisfaction, revenue, and profitability.
+Use HR measures such as 360-degree assessments, leadership competency model ratings, and net talent producer scores (the ratio of high-performer transfers and promotions out to high-performer hires or transfers in), and analyze their impact on productivity/production levels, product or service quality, customer satisfaction, revenue, and profitability.
 Analyses should also be conducted on all leadership development activities (e.g., courses, seminars, coaching, job rotations, mentoring, project management) and the extent to which they impact managerial quality and goal achievement, 360-degree and competency assessments, and other role or function-specific outcomes (e.g., sales, revenue, profitability, market share).

-Role criticality is a unique way of leveraging the job architecture (and workforce planning (WFP)) to assess the relative value of every job in an organization and search for the relative impact of those on key business outcomes, such as revenue generation, profitability, and market share.
-As with the classic critical workforce segmentation (CWS) exercise conducted by Disney, which found that Street Sweepers had the most impact on theme park visitors’ satisfaction levels, such an analysis can help identify under-valued roles that require more attention and investment.
+Role criticality is a unique way to leverage the job architecture (and workforce planning (WFP)) to assess the relative value of every job in an organization and to identify its impact on key business outcomes, such as revenue generation, profitability, and market share.
+As with the classic critical workforce segmentation (CWS) exercise conducted by Disney, which found that Street Sweepers had the most impact on theme park visitors’ satisfaction levels, such an analysis can help identify undervalued roles that require more attention and investment.

 Relevant Practices & Tools